lucasmartiniano6/zipzop/README.md

 ![ratio_size](imgs/ratiopersize.png)
 ![space_size](imgs/spacepersize.png)

 Note: ```test_1e6.txt``` is a text file with about 1 million words obtained by the concatenation of 10x ```test_1e5.txt```(which is a list of 100 thousand random sentences).
 By the nature of its construction, it's a large txt file with a lot of repetitions - perfect for compression.
 That's why Zipzop compresses it with a 6.7:1 ratio and **85% space saving**.
-This shows the power of compression when applied to a big file with a lot of repetitions.
+This shows the power of compression when applied to a big file with a lot of reoccurrences.

 Nice TODO:
 -----